Smarre/ruby-libosrm/README.md

 - some requests are not fully supported (TODO)
 - OSRM profile is not configurable (hardcoded to OSRM supplied car.lua)
+- Build files after gem installation are not cleaned
+- Linking OSRM statically instead as a library would further reduce disk space usage

 TODO
 ----